-All the men named were captured or killed during the battle of Badr.
-One Quraysh leader pleaded for his life, "but who will look after my children, O Muhammad?"
+All the men were captured or killed during the battle of Badr.
+One Quraysh leader named in this curse, ‘Uqba, pleaded for his life, “But who will look after my children, O Muhammad?”“Hell,” responded the Prophet of Islam, and ordered ‘Uqba to be killed.

-Another Quraysh chieftain was beheaded.
-The Muslim who severed the head proudly carried his trophy to Muhammad: "I cut off his head and brought it to the apostle, saying 'this is the head of the enemy of God.'"
+Another Quraysh chieftain, Abu Jahl (which means “Father of Ignorance,” a name given him by Muslim chroniclers; his real name was ‘Amr ibn Hisham) was beheaded.
+The Muslim who severed the head proudly carried his trophy to Muhammad: “I cut off his head and brought it to the apostle, saying, ‘This is the head of the enemy of God, Abu Jahl.’”

 Muhammad was delighted.
 “By God than Whom there is no other, is it?” he exclaimed, and gave thanks to Allah for the death of his enemy.